The Strangeloves: History

-Before the invention of The Strangeloves, Feldman and Goldstein had been working together as songwriters since 1959, and recorded a couple of non-charting singles as the duo Bob & Jerry in 1961-62.
-From 1959-61 they were members of various non-charting studio-based recording groups such as Bobbi and the Beaus, Ezra and the Iveys, and The Kittens.
-They linked up with Gottehrer in 1962, formed FGG Productions, and scored hits for other artists including 1963's "My Boyfriend's Back" by The Angels.
+Before the invention of the Strangeloves, Feldman and Goldstein had been working together as songwriters since 1959, and recorded a couple of non-charting singles as the duo Bob & Jerry in 1961–62.
+From 1959 to 1961 they were members of various non-charting studio-based recording groups such as Bobbi and the Beaus, Ezra and the Iveys, and the Kittens.
+They linked up with Gottehrer in 1962, formed FGG Productions, and scored hits for other artists including 1963's "My Boyfriend's Back" by the Angels.
 By 1964, the girl group sound in which FGG Productions specialized was going out of fashion, due to the prevalence of British Invasion-style beat groups.
 To keep up with market trends, FGG decided to create a ready-made foreign beat group themselves.

 Deciding that they could not convincingly fake British accents, they opted to pretend to be Australians.
-According to the press releases and publicity material issued about the group, The Strangeloves were three brothers named Giles, Miles, and Niles Strange, who were raised on an Australian sheep farm.
-The brothers' fictional backstory involved getting rich with the invention of a new form of sheep crossbreeding (the long-haired "Gottehrer" sheep allegedly registered with the Feldman-Goldstein Company of Australia) which allowed them the time and financial freedom to form a band.
+According to the press releases and publicity material issued about the group, the Strangeloves were three brothers named Giles, Miles, and Niles Strange, who were raised on an Australian sheep farm.
+The brothers' fictional backstory involved getting rich with the invention of a new form of sheep crossbreeding (the long-haired "Gottehrer" sheep allegedly registered with the Feldman-Goldstein Company of Australia), which allowed them the time and financial freedom to form a band.
 In publicity photographs, the three posed in zebra-striped vests and with African drums, Gottehrer later commenting: "Nobody in the US in 1965 really knew any Australians."
-The story did not exactly capture the public's imagination, but The Strangeloves' singles still performed respectably well, especially in the United States.
+The story did not exactly capture the public's imagination, but the Strangeloves' singles still performed respectably well, especially in the United States.
 Similarly in 1969, Crazy Elephant was promoted in Cash Box magazine as allegedly being a group of Welsh coal miners.

-The Strangeloves' first single, as the Strange Loves, "Love, Love (That's All I Want from You)", only reached No. 122 on the US Billboard Hot 100.
-The group's subsequent releases were as The Strangeloves.
+The Strangeloves' first single, as the Strange Loves, "Love, Love (That's All I Want from You)", reached No. 122 on the US Billboard Hot 100.
+The group's subsequent releases were as the Strangeloves.

-When their second single, "I Want Candy", written and produced in collaboration with Bert Berns at Bang Records, became a hit in the middle of 1965, The Strangeloves found themselves in the unfamiliar and uncomfortable position of performing live.
-This short-lived experience was followed by a road group composed of four session musicians who had helped to record The Strangeloves' songs.
+When their second single, "I Want Candy", written and produced in collaboration with Bert Berns at Bang Records, became a hit in the middle of 1965, the Strangeloves found themselves in the unfamiliar and uncomfortable position of performing live.
+This short-lived experience was followed by a road group composed of four session musicians who had helped to record the Strangeloves' songs.
 The musicians in the initial road group were bassist/vocalist John Shine, guitarist Jack Raczka, drummer Tom Kobus, and saxophonist/vocalist Richie Lauro.